bitrockteam/databiz-website/src/readme.md

 ---
 home: true

-intro:
-  - title: We have evolved
+claim: We have evolved
 tagline: to face the future

-cta:
-  - text: Discover
+ctaText: Discover
-    link: /about
+ctaLink: /about

 timeline:
 - year: 2009